 On our cart page we used to show a (dynamic) notice stating that everything was estimated.

-Since this often needed to change based on the specific setup, it was quite difficult to make the text generic enough for all situations, and does interupt the flow somewhat.
+Since this often needed to change based on the specific setup, it was quite difficult to make the text generic enough for all situations, and does interrupt the flow somewhat.
 So we’ve removed that and made any information show up in context instead.

 Finally, after reviewing the template code for emails it was aparent that having the order table duplicated inside each email template was a waste.
 This has now been unified into a single template file.